BartMassey/emacs-copyright/README.md

 One way to install is to put this somewhere where emacs finds libraries, then `(load-library "copyright")`.

-This code should decide whether to insert &copy; or (c) depending on the current buffer's encoding.
+This code should decide whether to insert &copy;, &amp;copy; or (c) depending on the current buffer's encoding.
 It currently does not.